boytchev/texture-generator/docs/developers.md

 * Using TSL to modify the material shaders
 * Using WASM (or other technology) to speed up texture generation
-* Coverting texture designs to shaders
+* Converting texture designs to shaders

 <div class="footnote">